pilif/pilif.github.com/_posts/2013-07-12-how-to-accept-ssl-client-certificates.md

 There are a couple of things to keep in mind though:

-* Due to a flaw in the SSL protocol which was [discovered in 2009](http://www.educatedguesswork.org/2009/11/understanding_the_tls_renegoti.html), you cannot savely have only parts of your site require a certificate.
+* Due to a flaw in the SSL protocol which was [discovered in 2009](http://www.educatedguesswork.org/2009/11/understanding_the_tls_renegoti.html), you cannot safely have only parts of your site require a certificate.
   With most client libraries, this is an all-or-nothing deal.
 There is a secure renegotiation, but I don't think it's widely supported at the moment.